Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Specifications and Problem statement

 \subsection{Specifications}

-The concept of a \emph{safety filter} (see \cref{fig:safety_filter_diagram}) is based on the idea of enhancing the behavior of a previously designed \emph{legacy controller} $u_n(x)$ with safety guarantees.
-The safety filter adjusts the control action of the legacy controller, ideally in a minimal way, to render the system safe with respect to an allowable set $\mathcal X_a$, encoding the state constraints, and a safe set $\mathcal X_s$.
-The safe set denotes a set of states that is forward invariant for some state feedback controller.
-Therefore, we require that the safe set is strictly contained within the allowable set, i.e.,
+The main objective of a \emph{safety filter} (see \cref{fig:safety_filter_diagram}) is to enhance the behavior of a previously designed \emph{legacy controller} $u_n(x)$ with safety guarantees.
+The safety filter adjusts the control action of the legacy controller, ideally in a minimal way, to ensure the system remains within a safe set $\mathcal X_s$, which is contained within an allowable set $\mathcal X_a$ that encodes the state constraints:

 The safe set is preferably chosen large in volume to closely approximate the allowable set.

 The standard characterization of a safety filter does not specify the extent to which it is allowed to alter the legacy control action.
 This can be problematic, as the safety filter might inadvertently undermine the desired behavior of the legacy controller.
 In contrast, our \emph{advanced safety filter} $u_s(x)$ specifies a distinct region $\mathcal X_n$, where the safety filter remains inactive, that is, for all $x \in \mathcal X_n$: